-We offer a concession fare for UK seniors for £10 return with a valid bus pass on Wednesday’s during April-September and we offer a student concession fare for £10 return with a valid student card on Thursday’s during April-September.
+We offer a concession fare for ROI seniors for £10 return with a valid smartpass (purple in colour).
+NI bus pass holders travel free with a valid smartpass (blue or brown in colour).

 You can book ferry travel either by:

 - In person – Rathlin Island Ferry Ltd, 18 Bayview Road, Ballycastle, BT546BT